jamesrevello/Student-Management-App/README.md

 # Student-Management-App
 A basic console-based C++ student-management application for an old school project.
+Developed in Visual Studio.